Estimated reading time: 20 minutes

 Monthly Budget Results

-It’s time for the juicy category numbers to see how we made out with our monthly budget.
+It’s time to review the juicy category numbers and see how we did with our monthly budget.

 Below, you will see two tables; one is our monthly budget, and the other is our actual budget for July 2019.